YottaDB/YDBDoc/Plugins/ydbaim.rst

 XREFDATA()
 +++++++++++

-XREFDATA() computes and maintain cross references for nodes values or pieces of node values, of a global variable at a specified subscript level.
+XREFDATA() computes and maintains cross references for nodes values or pieces of node values, of a global variable at a specified subscript level.

 The format for XREFDATA() is as follows: